Easy-to-read medicine information about gliclazide – what it is, how to take gliclazide safely and possible side effects.

 How to take gliclazide

-- Gliclazide may be given once or twice each day.
+- Gliclazide may be given once or two times a day.
 Your doctor will tell you how often to take it.

 - If prescribed once each day, take your dose in the morning with breakfast.

-- If given twice each day, take your doses in the morning and in the evening, with your meal.
+- If given two times a day, take your doses in the morning and in the evening, with your meal.

 - Take gliclazide at about the same times each day so that this becomes part of your daily routine, which will help you to remember.